ietf-wg-httpapi/rfc7807bis/draft-ietf-httpapi-rfc7807bis.md

 This specification encourages that, when dereferenced, it provide human-readable documentation for the problem type (e.g., using HTML {{HTML5}}).
 When this member is not present, its value is assumed to be "about:blank".

-While relative URIs are allowed in "type", it is RECOMMENDED that only absolute URIs be used, to avoid confusion.
-For example, if the two resources "https://api.example.org/foo/bar/123" and "https://api.example.org/widget/456" both respond with a "type" equal to the relative URI reference "example-problem", when resolved they will identify different resources ("https://api.example.org/foo/bar/example-problem" and "https://api.example.org/widget/example-problem" respectively), which is counter-intuitive for many users, and might be handled incorrectly by some implementations.

 When "type" contains a relative URI, it is resolved relative to the document's base URI, as per {{RFC3986, Section 5}}.
+However, using relative URIs can cause confusion, and they might not be handled correctly by all implementations.
+For example, if the two resources "https://api.example.org/foo/bar/123" and "https://api.example.org/widget/456" both respond with a "type" equal to the relative URI reference "example-problem", when resolved they will identify different resources ("https://api.example.org/foo/bar/example-problem" and "https://api.example.org/widget/example-problem" respectively).
+As a result, it is RECOMMENDED that absolute URIs be used in "type" when possible, and that when relative URIs are used, they include the full path (e.g., "/types/123").

 Consumers MUST use the "type" URI (after resolution, if necessary) as the primary identifier for the problem type.
 Consumers SHOULD NOT automatically dereference the type URI.